 The Vermont Highway Safety Alliance

 The YSC also participates on the Vermont Highway Safety Alliance; our President has been a board member and our Executive Director has chaired a VHSA focus group and task force.
 The VHSA is a non-profit organization formed in 2012 that brings together highway safety stakeholders from all over Vermont.
 This includes State Agencies such as VTrans, Dept. of Health, Agency of Education, Dept. Motor Vehicles, Governor’s Highway Safety Program, and law enforcement, as well as federal partners, insurance companies (Cooperative Insurance, Co.), and nonprofits such as AAA, AARP, and the Bicycle and Pedestrian Coalition.
-The VHSA board meets once a month and has just completed a rewrite of Vermont’s Strategic Highway Safety Plan (SHSP), the State’s over-arching highway safety plan which includes the Supplement, its road map for implementation.
+The VHSA board meets once a month and publishes Vermont’s Strategic Highway Safety Plan (SHSP), the State’s over-arching highway safety plan which includes the Supplement, its road map for implementation.

 The SHSP is a federal requirement calling for the development of a highway safety plan by working through a partnership of the “4 Es,” consisting of Education, Engineering, Enforcement, and Emergency Medical Services.